dawnmil/JavaScript-DigitalClock-Solution/README.md

 					else { return "PM"; }
 			}

 	b.
 In the startMyDigitalClock function, add another variable for the meridiem.
-Set this equal to a call to the meridiemCheck taking the current hours reference we created in step 1c.
+Set this equal to a call to the meridiemCheck taking the current hours reference we created in Implementation step 1c.

 			var meridiem = meridiemCheck(currentHours);

 	c.
 Create another function, convertToTwelveHourClock, which takes one input argument, the current hour.
 Implement this function to return 12 if the current hour is 0, and shows the correct number for hours 13 and higher.

 			function convertToTwelveHourClock(i) {
-				if (i == 0) {
+				if (i === 0) {
 					i = 12;
 				} else if (i > 12) {
 					i -= 12;